ethanokamura/perfectline/src/content/cpp-101/functions.md

 When we use other, smaller functions to help us complete the task of a bigger function, we call them helper functions.

 A function can even call itself in the function body.
-This is called recursion and will be covered in the next section.
+This is called recursion and will be covered in a different section.

 ## Function Definition:
 A function definition is just like it sounds.
 We are defining a function to complete a specific task.